nascar-paul/youtube_transcripts/README.md

 2. When prompted, enter the YouTube video ID for which you want to fetch the transcript.

 3. The script will generate a text file containing the transcript of the video.

+4. The script will use the YouTube Data API v3 to Fetch Video Titles

+### Note: You will need to set up a project in the Google Developers Console, enable the YouTube Data API v3 for your project, and obtain an API key.

 ## Contributing